jackeen/udacity-fullstack-p2-trivia/backend/README.md

 Delete the question with specific id, if there is no question with this id, the response will be the not found error.

-Parameters:
+- Request parameters:
-- id:int, the id of the question user want to delete
+  `id:int`, the id of the question user want to delete.

-Response:
+- Request payload: None
+- Response body:
-- success:boolean, if the process is successful, it will be true
+  `success:boolean`, if the process is successful, it will be true.

 Response example:
 ```json